 Feeling sluggish a few days into your low-carb diet?
 Can’t stop noticing a pain in your back after a lengthy gym session?
 Your body is an amazing, self-preserving machine.
-Don’t take what it has to say for granted.
-If you don’t feel just quite right, there may be a reason.
+Listen to the signs it tells you.
+And don’t take what it has to say for granted.
+If you don’t feel just quite right, more often than not, there’s a reason.
 Whatever your resolution may be, don’t starve your body of what it needs to succeed and be healthy.
-Make sure you are eating enough, providing the proper balance of nutrients, and taking note of any physical pain you are experiencing.
-If you have concerns, talk to your doctor.
+Make sure you are eating enough, resting enough, providing the proper balance of nutrients and taking note of any physical pain you’re experiencing.
+If you have concerns, have a chat with your doctor.

 #5 Make time for you: practice self-love